drmowinckels/drmowinckels.github.io/content/blog/2024/12-01_bluesky/index.md

 I have set this up as a script that will be called from a Github action, and the script takes an argument, which is the path to the new post's `index.md`

 The first lines are all about catching this input, and making sure its actually provided and singular.
-Then we read in the posts frontmatter, cleanup the tags, and build the complete URL to the post.
-Because this is going on social media, I also have a selection of emoji's that I randomly select from each time, just for fun.
-Then I construct the message I want, using all these bits, and a frontmatter parameter I call "seo".
-I have previously used "summary" here, but have now decided I both want a longer summary of my post (400-500 characters) and a simpler 155 character SEO.
-Because social media have strict character limits, I use the SEO for that.
-Lastly, I make sure I have the complete path to the post image I want to use.

 ```r
 #!/usr/bin/env Rscript